-Antibiotics and dental surgery….do I agree with taking AB’s preventatively?
+Antibiotics and Dental Surgery: Do I Agree with Taking Antibiotics Preventatively?
 Part 2 of 2

 Dr. Larson, I have always appreciated how conscientious you are in your practice, and in your ongoing study to legitimately find the truth.
 And I think it’s impressive that you stay open minded….plenty of docs wouldn’t even ask me what I think.
 Like I once did, they trust only peer-reviewed-journal-

 There’s plenty of evidence that should be considered that didn’t go through a multi-million dollar drug trial.